mautic/mautic-community-handbook/pages/13.contributing/02.developer/04.Local environment setup/docs.md

 This page will guide you through setting up your local environment to use and develop for Mautic.

-## Development / Build process requirements
+## Development / build process requirements

-!
-We recommend working with DDEV since it includes almost all required software out of the box (PHP, Composer, MySQL) and has some handy features like MailHog, PHPMyAdmin, dynamic PHP version switching and much more.
+>>>>>> We recommend working with [DDEV][mautic-ddev] since it includes almost all required software out of the box (PHP, Composer, MySQL) and has some handy features like MailHog, PHPMyAdmin, dynamic PHP version switching and much more.
 Mautic-specific installation instructions for DDEV can be found [here][mautic-ddev].

 1. Mautic uses Git as a version control system.
 Download and install git for your OS from https://git-scm.com/.
 2. Install a server, PHP and MySql to be able to run Mautic locally.
 You can use [DDEV][mautic-ddev] (recommended) or an [AMP package for your OS][amp-packages].